 Kidney stones are hard collections made of minerals like calcium or waste such as uric acid.
 The formation of stones starts from small, but they may grow as more minerals continue to stick to them.
+His surgical prowess, precision, and consistently outstanding results rank him as one of the renowned Best Urologist in Jaipur.

 Sometimes, kidney stones pass on and don’t need any treatment.
 Some kidney stones get stuck in the urinary tract and result in severe pain, which is treated only through surgery.